Progressive supranuclear palsy

 When to see a doctor

 Make an appointment with your doctor if you experience any of the signs and symptoms listed above.

 The cause of progressive supranuclear palsy isn't known.
 The signs and symptoms of the disorder result from deterioration of cells in areas of your brain, especially those that help you control body movements and thinking.

-Researchers have found that the deteriorating brain cells of people with progressive supranuclear palsy have abnormal amounts of a protein called tau.
+Researchers have found that the deteriorating brain cells of people with progressive supranuclear palsy have excess amounts of a protein called tau.
 Clumps of tau are also found in other neurodegenerative disorders, such as Alzheimer's disease.

 Rarely, progressive supranuclear palsy occurs within a family.
 But a genetic link isn't clear, and most people with progressive supranuclear palsy haven't inherited the disorder.

 The only proven risk factor for progressive supranuclear palsy is age.
 The condition typically affects people in their late 60s and 70s.
 It's virtually unknown in people under the age of 40.

 Complications of progressive supranuclear palsy result primarily from slow and difficult muscle movements.
 These complications may include: